wckr/wocker/README.md

 # Wocker

-## Docker-based development environment of WordPress

-This repo provides a template Vagrantfile to create a Docker-based development environment of WordPress.
+This repository provides a template Vagrantfile to create a Docker-based rapid development environment of WordPress. __IT TAKES JUST 3 SECONDS TO CREATE A NEW ONE!__

 ## Getting Started